OCA/account-invoicing/account_invoice_rounding_by_currency/README.rst

 - `Swedish Round by adding an invoice line`

-  To round your invoice total amount, this option create a invoice line without taxes on it.
+  To round your invoice total amount, this option will create a invoice line without taxes on it.
   This invoice line is tagged as `is_rounding`

 Usage